chakri1804/My_Resume/resume_complier/markdown/resume.md

 Implimented a real-time face recognition on Web-cam footage

 * Achieved 98% accuracy on a custom made dataset.

-* Face recognition on videos was achieved at 24 FPS.
-The input was a 60FPS capable 720p webcam
+Also achieved live face recognition on 720p webcam feed.

 * [GitHub repo](http://www.example.com)